vatpac-technology/sops/docs/controller-skills/military.md

 ## Military Airspace
 ### Military Aerodromes
 There are several military and joint military/civil aerodromes in Australia.

+These airports have published military procedures that can differ significantly from civil operations.
+In addition to the civilian `ERSA` and `AIP` publications, [the RAAF AIP website](https://ais-af.airforce.gov.au/australian-aip){target=new} contains the necessary charts (available in the TERMA) and description of procedures (in each airports' FIHA).

 | Aerodrome | Terminal Area | Military Status |
 | --------- | ------------- | --------------- |